List of Memorial Cup champions: 1983 to present

 The Memorial Cup tournament was expanded to four teams in 1983; a pre-determined host team was added in place of holding the tournament in a neutral host city.
 The first such host team was the Portland Winter Hawks, who set numerous firsts in the 1983 tournament.
 It represented the first time Memorial Cup games were held outside Canada, and by virtue of winning the tournament, the Winter Hawks became the first American team to win the Cup.
 The Winter Hawks also became the first team in Memorial Cup history to win the championship despite failing to win its own league title—they had been defeated by the Lethbridge Broncos in the WHL playoffs.

-The four-team format remains in use, and the host team cycles evenly between all three leagues.
+The four-team format remains in use, and the host team cycles evenly between all three leagues, with cities submitting bids to their respective leagues, which ultimately choose the host.
 In 1987, however, only three teams competed for the Memorial Cup.
 To determine the host team for that tournament, the OHL held a "super series" between its two regular season division winners before the start of the playoffs.
 The tournament was won by the Oshawa Generals, who went on to win the OHL championship.
 As a result, the OHL chose to send only Oshawa to the Memorial Cup.
-In all other tournaments, if the host team had also won their league title, the runner-up from the championship series qualified for the Memorial Cup as their league's representative.
+Since then, the league runner up is regularly chosen to replace teams either as hosts or if the champion of the league is also hosting.
+Situations where this arose include in 1988 when Chicoutimi, Quebec and their team, the Chicoutimi Saguenéens, were the hosts, but lost in the first round of the QMJHL playoffs and were replaced as the "host team" by the Drummondville Voltigeurs, which were league runner-ups.
+The Hamilton Dukes were hosting the tournament in Hamilton, Ontario in 1990, but were a poor team, and were replaced by OHL runner-ups Kitchener Rangers in the tournament.
+In 1991 the Quebec Remparts were a poor team and despite Quebec City hosting the tournament, they were replaced by QMJHL runner-ups Chicoutimi Saguenéens.
+In 1995, the Kamloops Blazers qualified as both hosts and WHL champions, and were replaced as the WHL representative by the runner-up Brandon Wheat Kings.

-Since the current format was adopted, the Memorial Cup has been won by each league (as of 2022):
+Since the current format was adopted, the Memorial Cup has been won by each league (as of 2025):